Dealing with Tricky Tree Issues

 Homeowners are generally responsible for maintaining the trees located on their property; however, the association’s governing documents (especially for townhouse communities) may prescribe that the association is responsible for maintenance of trees and other landscaping features on the owner’s property or that the association is responsible for removal of diseased, dying or fallen trees in the community.
 Therefore, if a tree located on an owner’s property appears damaged, diseased, dying or has fallen and is in need of removal, it’s a good idea to check the association’s governing documents to confirm which party the governing documents provide is responsible for addressing the matter.

 If pursuant to the association’s governing documents the owner is responsible for keeping his property in good order and repair, including maintenance and care of the trees and/or landscaping features thereon then, unless some other more specific provision of the association’s governing documents expressly provides otherwise, the owner would be responsible for removal of fallen trees, limbs, branches, etc. on his property.
 Whether the association could require an owner to remove a dying, dead, diseased or otherwise unstable tree that has yet to fall from the property would depend on the terms of the association’s governing documents and any applicable maintenance rules or guidelines (additionally, whether the association may prevent owners from removing an otherwise healthy tree from their property would depend on the terms of the association’s governing documents and any applicable rules or guidelines).
-The association and owners, however, should keep in mind that a landowner who is negligent in maintaining a tree on his property (e.g., the tree is dying, diseased or damaged and owner takes no action to remove or treat the tree or otherwise mitigate the risks that it may pose) and that tree causes damage to a neighboring property, the landowner who failed to take appropriate action, consistent with the court’s ruling in the Fancher case discussed above, may be responsible for the costs of repairing any damage caused by the tree.
+The association and owners, however, should keep in mind that, consistent with the court’s ruling in the Fancher case discussed above, a landowner who fails to correct nuisance vegetation on his property which has caused actual harm or poses an imminent danger of actual harm to a neighboring property risks being held liable for damage which results to the neighboring property.

 When considering removal of a tree from the owner’s property, there are also a few questions that should be addressed before the tree is actually removed: (1) does removal of the tree require approval from the association?; (2) is the owner required to install a replacement tree?; and (3) are there zoning provisions or proffers that are affected by the removal of the tree?